atramirez7/primeauto/README.md

 ![Img](Diagram.png)

 ## API Documentation
+### URLs and Ports

 ### Service microservice

 Service microservice is used to keep track of **Technicians** with their first name, last name, and employee id; **Service Appointment** that contains the details collected in the form: VIN, customer name, date and time of the appointment, the assigned technician's name, and the reason for the service.
 It polls data from **Inventory** microservice to get VIN and sold status.
 When VIN provided for an appointment exists in VIN inventory, it has a special feature that

 ### Sales microservice